OISF/suricata/doc/userguide/security.rst

 ----------

-Containers such as Docker and Podman are other methods to provide isolation between Suricata and host machine running Suricata, however we still recommend running as a non-root user even in containers.
+Containers such as Docker and Podman are other methods to provide isolation between Suricata and the host machine running Suricata.
+However, we still recommend running as a non-root user, even in containers.

 Capabilities
 ~~~~~~~~~~~~